tzits/strava_silliness/README.md

 ### Strava

-You can Learn more about the Strava API by visiting [strava api](https://developers.strava.com/) Warning, it's a bit confusing and may be worth investigating some tutorials and walkthroughs on YouTube
+You can Learn more about the Strava API by visiting the [Strava API](https://developers.strava.com/).\
+Warning, it's a bit confusing and may be worth investigating some tutorials and walkthroughs on YouTube

 ### React